Chad Bertrand

 Chad Bertrand (born 19 December 1986) is a Dominican footballer who plays as a midfielder for Guadeloupe Division of Honor club Solidarité-Scolaire and the Dominica national team.

 Club career

 Chad Bertrand played with London City of the Canadian Soccer League in 2009.
 In 2010, he went across the ocean to India to play with SC Goa in the I-League 2nd Division.
-The following season, he returned home to play with Bath Estate in the Dominica Premiere League.
+The following season, he returned home to play with Bath Estate in the Dominica Premier League.
 In 2014, he signed with rivals Dublanc FC, where he won the title league in the 2015-2016 season.
 In 2017, he played abroad in the Guadeloupe Division of Honor with Solidarité-Scolaire.

 International career

 Chad Bertrand made his international debut in September 2011 against Bermuda, scoring his first goal against the British Virgin Islands in October 2011.

 Career statistics

 Scores and results list Dominica's goal tally first, score column indicates score after each Bertrand goal.